Saad Al-Shehri: Saudi Arabia U23

 Al-Shehri qualified for the 2022 AFC U-23 Asian Cup with many new fresh faces but also retained a few experienced players from the previous campaign.
 In the opening group stage match, Saudi Arabia defeated Tajikistan 5–0, they eventually finished Group D in first place after a 0-0 draw against Japan and a 2–0 win over the United Arab Emirates.
 In the quarter-finals, Al-Shehri easily defeated Vietnam 2–0 to advance to the semi-finals.
 In the semi-finals, Saudi Arabia defeated Australia 2–0 to reach their second final in a row and third in total.
 In the final, Saudi Arabia faced the hosts Uzbekistan, on their home soil with over 30,000 Uzbek fans in attendance.
 The match was highly contested until Ahmed Al-Ghamdi broke the deadlock in the 48' minute with a shot at the edge of the box which flew past the goalkeeper into the top corner.
 With just a quarter of an hour left, Turki Al-Ammar delivered a pass to Firas Al-Buraikan who fired a shot into the bottom corner to double the lead in the 74' minute.
 Despite Uzbekistan's desperate pushes for a goal in the final moments, the final whistle was blown and Saudi Arabia won their first AFC U-23 Asian Cup and Saad Al-Shehri finally won his first trophy with the Saudi National team(s).

 On 15 November 2022, Al-Shehri managed to lead the U23 national team to another trophy after defeating Qatar 3–1 in the final of the 2022 WAFF U-23 Championship.
 This was Saudi Arabia's first title in the competition with Al-Shehri leading the Green Falcons to a second-place finish in the previous edition of the tournament.

 Saudi Arabia

 On 23 December 2022, it was announced that Al-Shehri would temporarily take charge of the senior national team during the 25th Arabian Gulf Cup.
 On 30 December 2022, Al-Shehri announced the 23-man squad taking part in the competition.
 In the Gulf Cup, fielding a team composed of the under-23 side and uncapped senior players, Saudi Arabia was eliminated from the group stage, achieving only a single win against Yemen.

+Following Hervé Renard's resignation as coach of Saudi Arabia, Saad Al-Shehri was again named interim coach.